 The climate of the Marshall Islands is predominately a trade-wind climate with the trade winds prevailing throughout the year.
 Minor storms of the easterly wave type are quite common from March to April and October to November.
 The islands are not generally considered to be in the typhoon belt, but because they are low with small land masses are easily subject to flooding during storms.
 Tropical storms are rare but do occur.
-In 1854 a typhoon struck Likiep Atoll and Mejit Island (Krämer & Nevermann 1938).
-Given its location between the two places, it is extremely likely that Ailuk Atoll was also affected, albeit this is not recorded in the literature (Spennemann and Marshner 1994-2000).
-Typhoon Gay hit Jabat in November of 1992.
+In December of 1972 Wotje was hit by Typhoon Violet and in 1991 Tropical Storm Zelda (which later developed into a typhoon) made its way to Wotje.
+Typhoon Gay struck in 1992.
+(Spennemen and Marschner 1994-2000).